Arthur Manukyan: Eurovision 2020/ Europe Shine a Light

 Whilst Eurovision Song Contest 2020 was cancelled the following week, the music video, which had earned widespread praise from fans, would be featured in replacement entertainment such as Eurovision: Europe Shine a Light and Eurovision Song Celebration and got over 4 million YouTube views as of May 26, 2020.
 In a poll on the fan website Wiwibloggs, it was voted for by fans as their second favourite music video out of the would-be 2020 entries.

 Eurovision 2024

-Manukyan is the director of the music video for "Jako" by Ladaniva, which will represent Armenia in the Eurovision Song Contest 2024; he will also direct the staging of the performance at the contest.
+Manukyan directed the music video for "Jako" by Ladaniva, which represented Armenia in the Eurovision Song Contest 2024; he also directed the staging of the performance at the contest.